sassoftware/viya4-ark/pre_install_report/README.md

 beginning a SAS Viya deployment in a Kubernetes cluster.

 ### Memory and vCPU Check
 The tool calculates the aggregate Memory and aggregate vCPUs of all the nodes that must be active and running.
+The aggregate Memory is the sum the Memory capacity on all the running nodes.
+The aggregate CPU is calculated similarly.

+This calculated aggregate Memory must equal or exceed a percentage(85%) of required aggregate Memory.
+The calculated
+aggregate number of vCPUs must equal or exceed the required aggregate number of vCPUs for your deployment offering.
 The
+requirements per offering are detailed in the _Hardware and Resource Requirements_ section of the SAS Viya Operations
-Memory and vCPUs depend on the instance type used for the node.
+document.
+The required Memory and vCPUs sizes depend on the instance type used for the node.

-This calculated aggregate Memory and aggregate number of vCPUs must equal or exceed the required aggregate Memory
-and aggregate number of vCPUs for your deployment offering.
-The requirements per offering are detailed in the
-_Hardware and Resource Requirements_ section of the SAS Viya Operations document.

 Your required aggregates must be specified in the following file
 <tool-download-dir>/viya4-ark/pre_install_report/viya_deployment_settings.ini, example:
 ```
 # Total Memory of all worker Nodes in Gib.
 Sum of the Memory on all active node required to deploy a specific offering.
 # Set value for required for offering
-VIYA_MIN_AGGREGATE_WORKER_MEMORY=72Gi
+VIYA_MIN_AGGREGATE_WORKER_MEMORY=448Gi
 # Total CPU of all worker Nodes in millicores.
 Sum of the vCPUs on all active node required to deploy a specific offering.
 # Minimum allowed value = '.001'.
-VIYA_MIN_AGGREGATE_WORKER_CPU_CORES=14
+VIYA_MIN_AGGREGATE_WORKER_CPU_CORES=56
 ```

 If calculated aggregate memory is less than VIYA_MIN_AGGREGATE_WORKER_MEMORY then the tool will flag a memory issue.